-Holly Lodge follow the guidelines set out by the DfE with regards to access arrangements for assessments.
+Holy Lodge Primary Academy follows the guidelines set out by the DfE with regards to access arrangements for assessments.
 If a child is going to receive support in any formal examination (e.g. additional time, larger prints, a reader/scribe) this will be part of normal day-to-day practice for the child and it will be discussed with parents in advance.